hack-the-crisis-web/htc-web/src/content/tracklists/health-wellness.md

       maximise the greater good.
 Solutions should be science-based and empower targeted public health measures to reduce the risk of infection help track the chains of infections quickly.
+  - title: Social distancing app
+    logo: /img/ee.jpg
+    logoTitle: by Estonian Ministry of Economic Affairs and Communications
+    linkTitle: ''
+    linkUrl: ''
+    description: >-
+      Main problem regarding to public health is social distancing.
+Its important to make sure that people don´t get closer than 2 meters.
+On the other hand being indoor 24/7 is not good for health also.
+Possible solution an app that measures movement and distance between people.
 widgetCode: >-
   <div class='embedsocial-hashtag'
   data-ref="0e0f8d147b4635f142baa7059bb9dd0d857b4888"